-Additionally, of the 25 teachers tested, we identified two findings related to differences in individuals' education level between the EdLink 360 (PEP equivalent) data and each individual's personnel file.
-In both findings, the individual's personnel file showed a master's degree, while the Edlink 360 (PEP equivalent) data showed a bachelor's degree.
+Exceptions Noted: Of the 25 teachers tested, we identified three findings related to differences in individual's education level between the EdLink 360 (PEP equivalent) data and the salary per each individual's personnel file.
+We noted two individuals whose personnel file showed a bachelor's degree, while the EdLink 360 data showed a high school and master's degree, respectively.
+One individual did not have supporting documentation available to support their education level on the EdLink 360 data.